timescale/docs/mst/vpc-peering/vpc-peering-aws-transit.md

 1. Click `Add peering connection`.

-    A new connection with the status as `Pending Acceptance` is listed in your AWS console.
+    A new connection with a status of `Pending Acceptance` is listed in your AWS console.
 Verify that the account ID and transit gateway ID match those listed in the MST portal.